 The Commodore Amiga was a system that utilized the Motorola 68000 series microprocessor with a customer chipset.
 Given the strength of the 68000 for multi-tasking, it seems only natural that a Unix flavour should be ported to the Amiga, lovingly referred to as Amix.
 Original installation disks for Amix are extremely rare and it is unusual to see these come up for sale.

 Amiga Unix - informally known as AMIX, this Amiga Unix port was one of the first M68k ports of SVR4.
+There were two UNIX machines released by Commodore, the Commodore Amiga 2500UX and the Commodore Amiga 3000UX.
 A really interesting competitor to the Atari TT030.
 Take a look at the Commodore Amiga A3000UX review in UnixWorld (1991).
-There are also manuals written by Commodore on Learning Amiga Unix.
+There are also manuals written by Commodore on Learning Amiga Unix (wayback).

 There are also reports of enthusiasts porting Linux to high-end A1200/A3000 architectures.